uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

 Once the JupyterLab instance has started, you can edit and run your notebook as described here.

-# TensorFlow SLURM jobs
+# TensorFlow Slurm jobs
 Singularity can make use of the local NVIDIA drivers installed on a host equipped with a GPU device.
-The SLURM script needs to include the `#SBATCH -p gpu` and `#SBATCH --gres=gpu` directives in order to request access to a GPU node and its GPU device.
+The Slurm script needs to include the `#SBATCH -p gpu` and `#SBATCH --gres=gpu` directives in order to request access to a GPU node and its GPU device.
 Please visit the Jobs Using a GPU section for details.

 To run commands in an GPU-enabled container image, load the singularity module and add the `--nv` flag when executing the singularity run or singularity exec commands.
 Before running the following commands it is assumed that a TensorFlow container image (e.g. `tensorflow-2.1.0-py37.sif`) has been copied to your personal /scratch directory.